mix-mirror/bind9/doc/arm/build.inc.rst

 a nonstandard location, specify the prefix using ``--with-zlib=/prefix``.

-To support storing configuration data for runtime-added zones in an LMDB database, the server must be linked with ``liblmdb`` (https://github.com/LMDB/lmdb).
-If this is installed in a nonstandard location, specify the prefix using ``--with-lmdb=/prefix``.

 To support MaxMind GeoIP2 location-based ACLs, the server must be linked with ``libmaxminddb`` (https://maxmind.github.io/libmaxminddb/).
 This is turned on by default if the library is found; if the library is